jpfranca-br/printer/README.md

 # **Printer Service**

 This repository contains the implementation and management tools for a custom printer service.
-It is designed to handle message processing from an MQTT broker, send it to an ESC/POS TCP printer, and call a callback endpoint after printing.
+It is designed to handle message processing from an MQTT broker, send it to an ESC/POS TCP or USB printer, and call a callback endpoint after printing.

 ## **Installation**